RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-dashboard.md

 ![GRM Dashboard App](/img/service-specific-ux-design/grm-dashboard-app.png)

-There are three main areas of the GRM Dashboard app: the Global Status Bar, the Alerts pane and a tabbed content area that displays either the Contacts page or the Equipment page.
+There are three main areas of the GRM Dashboard app: the Global Status Bar, the Alerts pane, and a tabbed content area that displays either the Contacts page or the Equipment page.
 The key elements are described below, but you can find much more design and task flow detail in the GRM Design Specifications and Wireframes documents.
 You can also launch the GRM Dashboard Sample App to explore the design interactively.

 ![GRM Dashboard App Details](/img/service-specific-ux-design/grm-dashboard-app-details.png)